top of page

 Deceased’s parents and siblings (if any) receive:

-Equal share of the remaining 1/2 of the estate
+• Parents receive $56,500 and then an equal share of the remaining 1/2 of the estate with any siblings

 Depending on the estate’s value, the person’s Next of Kin may need to apply to become Administrator for the estate (referred to as ‘Letters of Administration’).
 Similar to an Executor role, the Administrator implements how the estate should be divided.
 The WA Supreme Court then rules on these findings, under the constraints of the Administration Act 1903 (WA).
 The Administrator has very limited powers to be able to gift things.